athertahir/deep-learning-time-series-forecasting/aws/Lab24.md

     ![](./images/42.JPG)

-- Enter Deep Learning AMI in the Search community AMIs search box and press enter.C.3.
-Launch Your Server Instance 533
+- Enter Deep Learning AMI in the Search community AMIs search box and press enter.

     ![](./images/51.JPG)

 - Click Select to choose the AMI in the search result.